slitsche/biosoft/content/posts/identity.md

 How can we mitigate this issue?
 I think there are a couple of options:

-- Declare the unique fields in the schema.
+- Declare the fields in the schema which uniquely identify the entity
 - Communicate more and live a review process https://opensource.zalando.com/restful-api-guidelines/#195
 - Careful use of uuids, avoid when possible.